-During class on 10/08/2021 I will unlock a 3-question final exam on Carmen.
-The final exam will be due no later than 5 p.m. on 12/10/2021 during my office hours.
-You will have a strict word limit of 700 words for each answer.
+No later than three weeks before it is due (12/14/2022 at 2pm, via Carmen), I will unlock a 3-question final exam on Carmen.
+You will have a strict word limit of 800 words for each answer.
 This is a tight word limit, meaning that editing will play a very important role in the final.
 I will post a comprehensive grading rubric and a citation guide for the final exam on Carmen.
+I strongly recommend that you consult that rubric prior to starting the midterm.